RESEARCH STARTER

 Overview

 Although the replication crisis affected multiple fields of science, it seemed to primarily affect the psychological sciences.
 This problem emerged around 2010 following the publication of a study that purportedly showed people were capable of perceiving the future, something that is impossible to do.
-The researchers who conducted the study utilized the accepted principles of the scientific method, which prompted a number of scientists to call into question the very basis of scientific inquiry.
-Common practices such as collecting data from a small group of sample subjects was found to be inadequate for observing the true effects of a study, and results thought to be statistically significant based on this small sample were actually statistical flukes.
+The researchers who conducted the study utilized standard statistical and methodology practices commonly accepted in social psychology at the time, which prompted a number of scientists to call into question the rigidity of peer review and standard statistical guidelines.
+Common practices such as collecting data from small group of sample subjects was found to be inadequate for observing the true effects of a study, and results thought to be statistically significant based on this small sample were actually statistical flukes.

-In light of this reckoning, a number of scientists began to wonder how this issue affects long-established scientific conclusions.
+In light of these reckoning, a number of scientists began to wonder how this issue affects long-established scientific conclusions.
 In 2015, an article published in Science magazine revealed a major replication issue with dozens of psychological studies published in respected scientific journals.
 A group of psychologists attempted to replicate one hundred published psychology studies and found that two-thirds of the studies could not be reproduced in line with the original studies’ findings.
 Only 40 percent of the studies replicated held up, while the remainder were either inconclusive or failed to reproduce altogether.
-This replication crisis affected some of psychology’s most accepted theories, such as the ego depletion theory regarding the limits of self-control and the Stanford University marshmallow experiment that showed patience was key to success.
+This replication crisis affected some of psychology’s most accepted theories, such as the ego depletion theory regarding the limits of self-control and the Stanford University marshmallow experiment regarding long-term adult success.
 Such studies have become cornerstones of many other scientific theories and clinical practices, but a lack of reproducibility significantly undermines these findings.

 Experts believed the replication crisis was more prominent within the psychological sciences because questionable research practices were more common in the field.
 Questionable research practices can range from outright fraudulent findings to poor-quality experiments to conflicts of interest.
 While some of these practices may not be fraudulent in intent, they can provide scientists with more leeway in regard to data collection, interpretation, and reporting.
 Such practices can lead to data favoritism or false-positive conclusions, with scientists cherry-picking results that are more supportive of their desired outcome.
 Authors may also be prone to confirmation bias, or the tendency to interpret findings so they confirm the author’s own views.
 Another issue that potentially affects a study’s reproducibility is inaccessible data.
 Some scientists do not allow public access to a study’s underlying data, making replication more difficult.

-A number of methods have been suggested to help remedy the replication crisis in the years following its emergence.
-One method supported by much of the scientific community is the practice of pre-registering studies.
+A number of methods were suggested to help remedy the replication crisis in the years following its emergence.
+One method supported by much of the scientific community is the submission of Registered Reports.
 This would require researchers to submit a description of the studies’ methods to a journal before data collection begins.
 Reviewers would check to ensure the methods are acceptable and tentatively agree to publish the study as long as the researchers adhere to the approved methods.
 This would ensure a study is not simply published because of its findings.
-Experts also suggest larger sample sizes, open access to research data, and the emphasis of replication studies in scientific experimentation.
+Experts also suggested larger sample sizes, open access to research data, and the emphasis of replication studies in scientific experimentation.

 Bibliography